mobile View, to the German Version tap the flag

 Meaning/Origin of the Flag

-Today's flag of Antigua was introduced on the 27th of February, 1967.
-It won in an idea contest, and was created by Reginald Samuel.
-The flag shows on a red base an on the top standing two-equal-sided triangle.
-Above the upside down white triangle a blue bar is positioned, and above it a golden rising sun on a black ground.
-The triangle symbolizes the ”V” for victory-sign, and the rising sun, the beginning of a new era.
-Red stands for the dynamism of the people, blue for the hope and the ocean, black for the earth and the African legacy of the people, white for the sand.
-The colour-triad of yellow, blue and white is to promote tourism: sun, sea and sand.
+The current flag of Antigua was introduced on 27th of February in 1967.
+It won an idea competition and was designed by Reginald Samuel.
+The flag shows a red base with an isosceles triangle standing on its apex.
+Above the white apex of the triangle is a blue bar, above which is a golden rising sun on a black background.
+The triangle symbolises the V-sign of Victory, and the rising sun the beginning of a new era.
+Red symbolises the dynamism of the population, blue stands for hope and the sea, black for the earth and the African heritage of the people, white for the sand.
+The colour triad of yellow, blue and white is also intended to promote tourism: sun-sea-sand.
+The colours of the flag are probably not defined by law.
+They seem to have been defined in practice, following the colour specifications of the British Admiralty, today interpreted as: Azure blue = Pantone 549 C, Deep yellow = Pantone 116 C, Red = Pantone 186 C. Antigua uses until today the British Ensign system.
+This points to the links with United Kingdom, as the flag of the coastguard is a white ensign, a white flag with a continuous red St George's cross and with the national flag in the top corner.

 • war ships fly the "White Ensign" (naval flag), a white flag often with an uninterrupted red St. George's-Cross and with the Union Jack in the upper staff quadrant of the flag,